harendra21/first-npm-package/README.md

 ![npm link](npm-link.PNG)

-Now, create a `test-scripe` folder outside our application and create a file `script.js` inside that folder, and copy and paste the following code.
+Now, create a `test-script` folder outside our application and create a file `script.js` inside that folder, and copy and paste the following code.

 ![test folder](test-folder.PNG)